Madame Coutterand opened the first guest house in 1770.

 The first luxury hotel was built in 1816 (The Hotel de l'Union), followed by 'la Couronne', 'le Royal' and many more.

 In 1821, 'La Compagnie des Guides' was created following an accident on the Mont Blanc.
 Until the end of the 19th century, mountain guides were the main economic power in Chamonix.

-However, from the beginning of the 20th century with the construction of numerous hotels, hoteliers become the predominant economic power in the valley.
+However, from the beginning of the 20th century with the construction of numerous hotels, the hotel industry become the predominant economic power in the valley.

 In 1860 a carriage road was built joining Geneva to Chamonix via Sallanches.

 In July 1901, the railway line that passes through the Chamonix valley was inaugurated.
 This opened the town to winter visitors.

-Between 1908 and 1910 Chamonix took on its present rhythm of winter and summer seasons.
+Between 1908 and 1910 Chamonix took on its present rhythm of winter and summer tourist seasons.

 The Skiing in Chamonix Mont-Blanc